-Theta (Options Trading) - Definition
+Theta (Options Trading) - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.